bminer/node-blade/README.md

 	- `debug` - outputs debug info to the console (defaults to false)
 	- `minify` - if true, Blade generates a minified template without debugging information (defaults to false)
+	- `includeSource` - if true, Blade inserts the Blade source file directly into the compiled template, which can further improve error reporting, although the size of the template is increased significantly. (defaults to false)
 	- `doctypes` - use this Object instead of `blade.Compiler.doctypes`
 	- `inlineTags` - use this Object instead of `blade.Compiler.inlineTags`
 	- `filters` - use this Object instead of `blade.Compiler.filters`